RedisAI/RedisAI/docs/commands.md

 _Return_

-Array consisting of two items:
+An array with alternating entries that represent the following key-value pairs:
 !!!!The command returns a list of key-value strings, namely `DEVICE device TAG tag [SOURCE source]`.

-1. The script's device as a String
+1. **DEVICE**: the script's device as a String
+1. **TAG**: the scripts's tag as a String
-2. The script's source code as a String
+1. **SOURCE**: the script's source code as a String

 **Examples**